Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

 only fully supported version due to the switch to ROCm 6.0, the LUST decided to refocus efforts on bringing 24.03 first to the system.

+Since the `LUMI/24.03` software stack is sufficiently ready and since it is the only stack we can truly support, it is also the default software stack so that it also aligns with the system default version of the programming environment.
-Note that even though the system default version of the programming environment is 24.03, the default version of the LUMI stack will remain 23.09 until 24.03 is sufficiently complete.
-We do encourage all users to **never** load the `LUMI` module without specifying a version, as that will protect your jobscripts from future changes on the system.
+In any case, we do encourage all users to **never** load the `LUMI` module without specifying a version, as that will protect your jobscripts from future changes on the system.

 Some enhancements were made to the EasyBuild configuration.
 Note that the name of the